 By Suyash Rai, Advocacy, IFMR Finance Foundation

 Markets typically exist within the boundaries set by the state.
 The financial markets are no exception to this.
-Mobilisation and allocation of capital – the key roles of the financial system – are done within the framework defined by the government.
-From nationalisation of banks and significant economic ownership, to guiding the allocation of capital to priority sectors and regulating various aspects of the financial sector, the Indian government has played just about every conceivable role in the nature of financial intermediation.
+Mobilization and allocation of capital – the key roles of the financial system – are done within the framework defined by the government.
+From the nationalisation of banks and significant economic ownership to guiding the allocation of capital to priority sectors and regulating various aspects of the financial sector, the Indian government has played just about every conceivable role in the nature of financial intermediation.

 For example, by March 2009, there were over 61 lakh savings-linked SHGs and over 42 lakh credit-linked SHGs across the country with cumulative credit of over Rs.
-50,000 crore accessed since 1992.
+50,000 crores accessed since 1992.
 KCC has become the main source of short-term credit for farmers.
-As on March 2010, over 5 crore ‘no frills accounts’ had been opened.
+As on March 2010, over 5 crore ‘no-frills accounts’ had been opened.
 Cooperative banks and regional rural banks have the highest outreach with respect to branch penetration in rural areas.

 Read the rest on IFMR Blog